 Orientation, which begins on move-in day and concludes the day before classes, is the official welcome and orientation to Harvard.
 During this time, students begin to learn about the values of the Harvard community and the opportunities and responsibilities associated with being a member.
 Most importantly, it is a time to get settled, meet peers and advisors, and consider how to explore and pursue one’s intellectual and personal interests.
 Although there is much to learn, there are many students, faculty, and staff who are ready to offer advice and support throughout the transition to Harvard.

-Bear in mind, too, that Opening Days is just the start of orientation.
+Bear in mind, too, that Orientation is just the start of your introduction to campus.
 The first year offers countless new experiences – many of which will be exciting and meaningful, some of which will be challenging and difficult.
-The goal of Opening Days is, not to prepare students for all of these moments, but rather to enable them to discover the full range of what can be done as a Harvard student and how to find support when needed.
+The goal of Orientation is, not to prepare students for all of these moments, but rather to enable them to discover the full range of what can be done as a Harvard student and how to find support when needed.
 Welcome!